Is your child struggling in school?

 Get in touch to book an assessment, or leave me a message about anything else and I’ll get back to you.

 You can call 403-808-9308 or leave a message to schedule a free 20 minute consultation.
 We can discuss your initial questions and determine support options, or make appropriate referrals.
 I work with children and teens aged 6 to 16.

 Intake meetings and feedback meetings are conducted online at your convenience.
-In-person assessments and testing sessions are completed on Mondays, Tuesdays and Wednesdays.
+In-person assessments and testing sessions are completed on Tuesdays and Wednesdays.

 If you're ready to get the process started, can use my online booking tool to schedule an intake meeting!